EOFY Offer: 90% off your plan for your first 3 months

 Why record-keeping matters

-Good record-keeping gives you a clear view of your finances.
-It helps you compare your results year on year.
-Accounting standards require you to present at least one set of comparative financial statements.
+Keeping good records gives you a clear view of your finances and helps you compare results year on year.
 You'll understand:

 Keeping accurate records helps you file correct tax returns and avoid issues with audits.